Part of Athagoras

 The adoption of artificial intelligence (AI) in the Life Sciences sector is accelerating, yet organisations continue to struggle with moving beyond proof-of-concept (POC) projects.
 Despite AI’s potential to reduce human error, improve efficiency, and lower costs, the sector’s high regulatory burden and low risk tolerance often stall initiatives before they reach production.

 MIGx proposes a risk-first approach to AI prioritisation.
-Rather than beginning with a broad inventory of use cases, organisations should first identify business processes with an existing tolerance for imperfection—those insulated from patient-facing impact and regulatory scrutiny.
-This enables a faster, more confident path to real-world deployment.
+Rather than beginning with a broad inventory of use cases, organisations should first identify business processes with an existing tolerance for imperfection, those insulated from patient-facing impact and regulatory scrutiny.
+This reflects a shift away from the traditional bottom-up model, where numerous use cases are generated and refined before risk considerations are fully assessed.

 Key strategic takeaways include: